maciejpedzich/old-quicktonne-app/README.md

+# ARCHIVE NOTE

+This is an old version of an auxilary Socket.io server for an equally old version of Quicktonne.
+See: [quicktonne](https://github.com/maciejpedzich/quicktonne) repository for the latest version of this app.

 # quicktonne-app

 Frontend for the Quicktonne app.
 Requires [quicktonne-server](https://github.com/maciejpedzich/quicktonne-server) in order for real-time chat and collaborative editing to work properly.